ericbrasiln/git-gh-workflow/lesson_proposal/scv-git.md

 ~$ git --version
 ```

-No meu computador, a informação retornado foi a seguinte:
+No meu computador, a informação retornada foi a seguinte:

 ```bash
 git version 2.34.1